Our ENS Credit Classes Instructors lead a variety of fun popular classes!

 Intermediate Weight Training

 Antonio is the Fitness and Wellness Program Assistant at Aztec Recreation.
-After receiving his degree in Kinesiology from SDSU, Antonio has worked in multiple aspects of the fitness industry all around San Diego and has earned multiple certifications from TRX, National Academy of Sports Medicine, and USA Weightlifting.
+After receiving his degree in Kinesiology from SDSU, Antonio has worked in multiple aspects of the fitness industry all around San Diego and has earned multiple certifications from National Strength and Conditioning Association, National Academy of Sports Medicine, and USA Weightlifting.
 Antonio specializes in functional training, performance enhancement, and Olympic Weightlifting he is currently a personal trainer at the YMCA Tobey Wells and pursuing his Masters in Kinesiology at Point Loma Nazarene University.
 Antonio is a firm believer in what does not challenge it will not change you.

 Bill Aaron received his Bachelor of Science degree from San Diego State University in Exercise and Nutritional Sciences with an emphasis in Fitness, Nutrition & Health.
 He is Head Cross-Country Coach at Kearny High, has coached cross-country at the intercollegiate level, and coaches marathoners.
 A marathoner himself, his personal best is 3hr and 31 min.
 He is also currently president of the San Diego Track Club.